Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory

-Figs.~1(a) and 2(a) numerically confirm this order estimate for the case of a periodic oscillation in the amplitude of the order parameter and for the case of collective chaos, respectively.
-For the numerical computations, we simulate the system obtained by truncating the moment ODE \eqref{eq:moment ODE} to the first $1000$ moments using RK45.
+Figs.~1(a) and 2(a) numerically confirm this order estimate for the case of a periodic oscillation in the amplitude of the order parameter (breathing phenomena) and for the case of collective chaos, respectively.
+For the numerical computations, we simulate the moment ODE \eqref{eq:moment ODE} truncated to the first $1000$ moments using RK45.
 Then, from the resulting time evolution of the moments, we compute the time evolution of the Verblunsky coefficients using the Levinson--Durbin algorithm.
-We then compared the post-transient maximum absolute values $|\alpha_n|_{\max}$ of the first 100 Verblunsky coefficients with $\frac{\delta\Lambda_{\max}^n}{n^2}$.
-Here, letting $\langle \cdot \rangle$ denote the long-time average, we computed $\delta$ as $\delta=\sqrt{\sum_{k=1}^{100}(|Z_k|-\langle |Z_k| \rangle)^2}$, and we did not take the timescale $\varepsilon$ into account.
+We then compare the post-transient maximum absolute values $|\alpha_n|_{\max}$ of the first 100 Verblunsky coefficients with $\frac{\delta\Lambda_{\max}^n}{n^2}$.
+Here, letting $\langle \cdot \rangle$ denote the long-time average, we computed $\delta$ as $\delta=\max_{ t>T}\sqrt{\sum_{k=1}^{100}(|Z_k|-\langle |Z_k| \rangle)^2}$, and we did not take the timescale $\varepsilon$ into account.
 The corresponding ratio plots are also shown as insets.
-The numerical results show that the order estimate obtained here is particularly sharp in the case of periodic solutions.
-On the other hand, although it also provides a sharp estimate for chaotic dynamics, the estimate is less sharp than in the periodic case.
+The numerical results show that this order estimate is particularly sharp for periodic solutions.
+For chaotic dynamics, it also provides a sharp estimate, but less sharp than in the periodic case.
 This is presumably because, in the chaotic case, values near the maximum are attained only on short time scales.